RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 1. Navigate to the `/home/*username*/MFETDUSER/tutorial` directory and open a terminal from this location.
 2. Type **./createdefinition.sh** and press **Enter**.

-    Note: You might have to give execute permissions to this script.
+    > **Note**: You might have to give execute permissions to this script.
 To do this, run: **chmod +x createdefinition.sh**.

-    This executes the script and creates the Enterprise Server region definition file, `BANKDEMO.xml`, in the same folder.
+    This runs the script and creates the Enterprise Server region definition file, `BANKDEMO.xml`, in the same folder.
 The file is configured for the location in which you saved the sample files.

 Next, ensure that the following two services are running on your machine:

-   -   Enterprise Server Common Administration (ESCWA) - run the following from a terminal that has the COBOL environment set if you must start this:
+   -   Enterprise Server Common Administration (ESCWA) - run the following from a terminal that has the COBOL environment set if you must start this service:

         ```
         nohup escwa < /dev/null > escwa.out 2>&1 &
         ```

-   -   Directory Server - from a terminal that has the COBOL environment set, run the following as root if you must start this:
+   -   Directory Server (MFDS) - from a terminal that has the COBOL environment set, run the following as root if you must start this service:

         ```
         mfds64 &
         ```
 To verify that the services are started:

-1. Open the following URL in a browser: http://localhost:10086/.
+1. In a web browser, open: http://localhost:10086/.

     This should load the ESCWA UI.